 The parts I liked about the book: It had a simplistic approach which I really liked.
 Nowadays a lot of authors, especially in young adult, want to try to make these complicated books where you can’t keep everything straight.
 Sky in the Deep was straight forward and the story was easy to follow, along with the characters.
 The characters were interesting and I really ended up loving certain characters at the end that I thought I would hate at the beginning.
 It also is a thought provoking book.
 If you grew up learning to hate a certain group of people, is it possible to change your outlook or thoughts about them.

 The parts I didn’t like about the book: There really wasn’t much world building at the beginning of the book.
 I had a hard time understanding at first why the Aska and Riki were fighting.
 There wasn’t really a backdrop for the story, it pretty much went into the fighting and Eelyn being captured.
 I also wish there was more info on the histories of the tribes other than that one story about Sigr and Thora.

 Again, overall, a great debut novel for Adrienne Young and I would definitely pick up another one of her books.

-Thank you to Netgalley and the publisher for giving me an ARC in exchange for an honest review.
+Thank you to Netgalley and the publisher for an eARC of this novel in exchange for an honest review.